Samarth403/AppliedML/readme.md

 hello,
-    This repositiory will contain the codes of git bash codes.
+    This repository will contain the codes of git bash codes.This is my test repository.
 Thank you.